seisuke/kemoji/README.md

-    val aliases: List<String>,          // returns a list of aliases for this emoji val tags: List<String>,             // returns a list of tags for this emoji val unicodeVersion: UnicodeVersion, // returns unicode version enum. this emoji is supported since this versin. val iosVersion: Float,              // returns ios vesion value. this emoji is supported since this versin. val fitzpatrickIndex: List<Int>,    // returns a list of position of fitzpatrick codepoints. val vs16Index: List<Int>,           // returns a list of position of vs16 codepoints.
+    val aliases: List<String>,          // returns a list of aliases for this emoji val tags: List<String>,             // returns a list of tags for this emoji val unicodeVersion: UnicodeVersion, // returns unicode version enum. this emoji is supported since this versin. val iosVersion: Float,              // returns ios version value. this emoji is supported since this versin. val fitzpatrickIndex: List<Int>,    // returns a list of position of fitzpatrick codepoints. val vs16Index: List<Int>,           // returns a list of position of vs16 codepoints.
 )